Whatsapp Icon

 Targeted Therapy: This treatment focuses on the genetic mutations that cause cancer cells to grow.
 Drugs such as BRAF inhibitors (vemurafenib and dabrafenib) and MEK inhibitors (trametinib and cobimetinib) have shown promise in treating melanomas with specific genetic alterations, offering a more personalized approach to cancer treatment.

-Immunotherapy: Immunotherapy has revolutionized melanoma treatment by harnessing the body's own immune system to fight cancer.
+Immunotherapy: Immunotherapy has revolutionized melanoma treatment by harnessing the body's immune system to fight cancer.
 Checkpoint inhibitors, including pembrolizumab, nivolumab, and ipilimumab, help the immune system recognize and destroy cancer cells.
 These treatments have significantly improved survival rates for advanced melanoma patients.

 Combination Treatments: Combining different types of treatments has emerged as an effective strategy for tackling melanoma.
 For instance, using a mixture of BRAF inhibitors and MEK inhibitors, or combining targeted therapy with immunotherapy, has been shown to enhance the effectiveness of treatment and reduce the likelihood of the cancer developing resistance.